Mustafa Suleyman

-Mustafa Suleyman (born 1984) is a British artificial intelligence (AI) entrepreneur.
+Mustafa Suleyman (born in August 1984) is a British artificial intelligence (AI) entrepreneur.
 He is the CEO of Microsoft AI, and the co-founder and former head of applied AI at DeepMind, an AI company which was acquired by Google.
 After leaving DeepMind, he co-founded Inflection AI, a machine learning and generative AI company, in 2022.

 Early life and education

 Suleyman's Syrian father worked as a taxi driver and his English mother was a nurse.
 He grew up off Caledonian Road, London, where he lived with his parents and his two younger brothers.

 Suleyman went to Thornhill Primary School, a state school in Islington, followed by Queen Elizabeth's School, Barnet, a boys' grammar school.
 Around that time, he met his DeepMind co-founder, Demis Hassabis, through his best friend, who was Demis's younger brother.
 Suleyman shared that he and Hassabis often discussed how they could make a positive impact on the world.
-Suleyman enrolled at the University of Oxford where he was an undergraduate student at Mansfield College, Oxford, before dropping out at 19.
+Suleyman enrolled to study philosophy and theology at the University of Oxford where he was an undergraduate student at Mansfield College, Oxford, before dropping out at 19.

 Career

 In August 2001, while still a teenager and a "strong atheist", Suleyman helped Mohammed Mamdani establish a telephone counselling service called the Muslim Youth Helpline.
 The organization would later become one of the largest mental health support services.

-Suleyman subsequently worked as a policy officer on human rights for Ken Livingstone, the Mayor of London, before going on to start Reos Partners, a ‘systemic change’ consultancy that uses methods from conflict resolution to navigate social problems.
+Suleyman subsequently worked as a policy officer on human rights for Ken Livingstone, the Mayor of London, before going on to start Reos Partners, a "systemic change" consultancy that uses methods from conflict resolution to navigate social problems.
 As a negotiator and facilitator, Mustafa worked for a wide range of clients such as the United Nations, the Dutch government, and the World Wide Fund for Nature.